A-Eric-J/Random-Color-Generator/README.md

 ```

-Thank you for using the Solid Software App!
+Thank you for using the Random Color Generator App!
 We hope you enjoy using it as much as we enjoyed creating it.
 If you encounter any issues or have any suggestions, please feel free to open an issue on the repository.

 Happy coloring!